 Hisar means mountain/rock so Anadolu Hisar means the rock in Anatolia: the small fortress is located on the Bosporus, closer to Constantinople, than to the Black Sea.

 Anadolu Hisar was built by Sultan Bayezit I (1389-1402) to move his troops from Anatolia to Europe safely.
-In particular the fortress was built to support the siege of Constantinople enforced by the Sultan in 1396-97.
-The other purpose of the fortress was to block supplies to Constantinople from the remaining Byzantine possessions in the Black Sea and in particular from Trebizond.
+In particular the fortress was built to support the siege of Constantinople enforced by the Sultan in 1396.
+The other purpose of the fortress was to block supplies to the city from the remaining Byzantine possessions in the Black Sea and in particular from Trebizond.